ucc23/ucc/_pages/DBs_edits.md

 ### Vizier duplicates

-"eight of our OC candidates are identified with one UPK object (Sim et al 2019)" --> Does not specify the names
+"eight of our OC candidates are identified with one UPK object (Sim et al. 2019)" --> Does not specify the names

 "we find 45 cases that are compatible with one of the 76 from Liu & Pang (2019)" -->